 - We pretty much like everything that Chef Jackson makes at Wild Fish, but here's the deal with the Sticky Toffee Pudding.
 We have frequent-stayer guests who did a walking tour across England and their treat to the themselves in each town along the way was the traditional English dessert called Sticky Toffee Pudding.
 They said the one at Wild Fish (run and owned by Brits, by the way) was better than anything they had on the whole trip.

 - The ice cream at our own Bistro | 150

 - We would be guilty if accused of being partial, BUT GET THIS.
 Chef Michel Johns makes the ice cream with seasonal fruits and flavors from the Glendeven gardens, and uses our own egg yolks for the ice cream.
 The milk is organic from the nice people at Stornetta down the road.
-The flavor this month is Meyer lemon using our own lemons.
-He then used the whites to make these amazing little meringues, and the flavors of blackberry were made with local Shandell property preserves in Comptche, with a touch of mint sprig from our greenhouse.
+The flavor's change monthly but imagine Meyer lemon ice cream using our own lemons with whites from our eggs used to make amazing little meringues, and the flavors of blackberry made with local Shandell property preserves in Comptche, with a touch of mint sprig from our greenhouse.
 I'm quite sure it can't get better than that -- or more local.

 - The soup de poisson at the Ledford House in Albion.

 - When halibut is in season, owner Tony Greer makes this amazing thick broth, dark, cooked-down fish soup with every vegetable you can imagine, then strains it to make this thick-not-chunky soup.
 He also makes his own brick oven bread.
 If you go on a Friday, that's the only day he makes the seeded bread, which I think is amazing.
 And all the locals know it too.
 But remember, this is just between us.

 - Steak tartar at Cafe Beaulojais in Mendocino